ChatCFD: An LLM-Driven Agent for End-to-End CFD Automation with Structured Knowledge and Reasoning: ChatCFD Pipeline Design

+ChatCFD employs a dual-model architecture, integrating the \texttt{DeepSeek-R1} and \texttt{DeepSeek-V3} large language models (LLMs) to execute a comprehensive CFD workflow for case generation and error correction.
+Each model is strategically deployed based on its strengths to optimize performance across Stages 2 and 3.

+The \texttt{DeepSeek-R1} model, with its superior text comprehension and reasoning capabilities, is utilized for complex, high-stakes tasks.
+In Stage 2, it extracts critical simulation parameters (e.g., boundary conditions, initial conditions) from case descriptions and generates complete initial case files.
+In Stage 3, it pinpoints error-causing files, proposes detailed correction strategies, and conducts reflection on persistent errors.
+However, \texttt{DeepSeek-R1}’s propensity for hallucinations—such as inserting unnecessary Markdown formatting, which can disrupt error correction—poses challenges.
+Despite mitigation efforts using prompt engineering and \texttt{pydantic} for structured outputs, these issues persist.
+Additionally, its inference time increases significantly with longer prompts, making it less efficient for routine tasks.

+The \texttt{DeepSeek-V3} model excels in instruction following and rapid response, making it ideal for structured, low-complexity tasks.
+In Stage 2, it performs quick file structure validation, while in Stage 3, it identifies suspicious or missing files and generates corrected file content based on provided instructions.
+To address \texttt{DeepSeek-V3}’s limited reasoning capacity, tasks are simplified into structured formats (e.g., providing configuration file lists to narrow analysis scope), and the model is prompted to justify its actions (e.g., explaining why a file is suspicious).
+This enhances its effectiveness while maintaining computational efficiency.
+This dual-model approach leverages \texttt{DeepSeek-R1}’s reasoning for complex CFD tasks and \texttt{DeepSeek-V3}’s efficiency for structured operations, ensuring robust performance across diverse case types (e.g., benchmark tutorial cases, literature-derived cases) while minimizing computational costs.

+ChatCFD maintains a comprehensive log for each CFD case, capturing all question-answer interactions and actions taken during reflection-based error correction.
+These logs are invaluable for analyzing the behavior of the \texttt{DeepSeek-R1} and \texttt{DeepSeek-V3} models within the OpenFOAM framework, particularly in identifying limitations in handling complex CFD configurations.
+The recorded reflection iterations, which document corrective actions for persistent errors, provide critical insights into scenarios where ChatCFD’s performance is suboptimal, guiding targeted improvements in the pipeline.
+Additionally, a concise summary of reflections for recurring errors is maintained, offering a deeper understanding of ChatCFD’s behavior in complex scenarios.
+These logs have the potential to form a novel database, serving as a valuable resource for enhancing LLM-based agents in addressing high-complexity CFD problems within the MCP framework.

-The experimental validation detailed in Section \ref{sec:Results} was conducted on the VolcEngine platform \cite{VolcEnginePlatform} from March 1 to March 12, 2025.
-The pricing structure for the models on this platform, used for evaluating token usage and cost, is as follows: for \texttt{DeepSeek-R1}, the cost is \$0.00055 (0.004 RMB) per 1,000 input tokens and \$0.0022 (0.016 RMB) per 1,000 output tokens; for \texttt{DeepSeek-V3}, the cost is \$0.00021 (0.0015 RMB) per 1,000 input tokens and \$0.00082 (0.006 RMB) per 1,000 output tokens.
-All token usage and cost calculations mentioned in Section \ref{sec:Results} are based on this pricing structure from the VolcEngine platform.
+The experimental validations described in Section \ref{sec:Results} were conducted on the VolcEngine platform \cite{VolcEnginePlatform}, which provides the pricing structure for token usage and computational costs.
+For \texttt{DeepSeek-R1}, input tokens cost \$0.00055 per 1,000 (0.004 RMB), and output tokens cost \$0.0022 per 1,000 (0.016 RMB).
+For \texttt{DeepSeek-V3}, input tokens cost \$0.00021 per 1,000 (0.0015 RMB), and output tokens cost \$0.00082 per 1,000 (0.006 RMB).
+All token consumption and cost metrics reported in Section \ref{sec:Results} are based on this pricing, enabling precise evaluation of ChatCFD’s computational efficiency across benchmark tutorial cases, perturbed variant cases, and literature-derived cases.